Cam-K/erNES/README.md

 ## Description

-Able to boot games such as Castlevania and Super Mario Bros.
+An NES emulator that is able to boot games such as Castlevania and Super Mario Bros.

 Features a CPU tester to check the core against the Tom Harte processor routines, with the appropriate JSON data.

+There is no APU imeplementation.

 Currently a work in progress.